 "...
 Long story.
 How about you tell me how you got here first?"
 He insisted.

 "Well, okay...
 You see, I'm a witch in training.
 I work with Dark elemental magic, with my specialty being shadow manipulation.
-I'm considered by many to be a prodigy.
-You'll never believe this, though-- I'm even being acclaimed by Princess Diana herself.
-Not only that, she took me in to be her apprentice!"
+I'm considered by a lot of people to be a prodigy.
+You'll never believe this, though - I'm even being acclaimed by Princess Diana herself.
+She took me in to be her apprentice!"
 Nocta stated.

 "You don't say?
-To think, of all people, you would actually meet her standards.
-That's not easy to do."
+To think, of all people, you would actually meet her standards."
 Lirus remarked, crossing his arms.